Different Types of Worktops: Pros, Cons And Best Choices

 Marble

 A beautiful natural stone that is a real mark of timeless elegance!
-The contours of a natural marble provide a depth of aesthetic beauty that is striking.
+The contours of natural marble provide a depth of aesthetic beauty that is striking.
 With light tones, marble worktops will make a room feel larger and brighter.
 When sealed, it is a sufficiently durable surface, if not the most indestructible.
-If you are a prolific baker (or even if you’re not!) the coolness of a marble surface will bring ease of work into your kitchen.
+If you are a prolific baker (or even if you’re not!), the coolness of a marble surface will bring ease of work into your kitchen.

 Quartz

 As quartz is partially engineered using fragments of quartz mixed with resin, it is manufactured in a wide range of colours and patterns.
 In this way, you can always find a variety to suit your concept.
-Quartz is non-porous surface, which is easy to wipe clean, and you can enjoy the durability that natural stones offer.
+Quartz has a non-porous surface, which is easy to wipe clean, and you can enjoy the durability that natural stones offer.
 For super high heat resistance, seek out Quartz’s cousin, Dekton.
 This is a compacted material that is almost indestructible!

 Wood